aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 <a name="0x1_fungible_asset_ESUPPLY_UNDERFLOW"></a>

-More tokens than remaining supply are being burnt.
+Cannot burn more tokens than the remaining supply.

 <pre><code><b>const</b> <a href="fungible_asset.md#0x1_fungible_asset_ESUPPLY_UNDERFLOW">ESUPPLY_UNDERFLOW</a>: u64 = 6;